 Likewise, we take the meaning of "refereed" publications very seriously and exclude for instance conference proceedings even if they were published in otherwise refereed journals (e.g., a special journal issue presenting only proceedings of a symposium).

 The ESO librarians extensively tag and annotate each telbib record.
 Tags include standardized descriptions of telescopes, instruments, surveys, and other information.
-Most importantly, all ESO program IDs that provided data are assigned to the telbib record of the paper, including the programs' observing mode (visitor mode or service mode) and type (normal program, Target of Opportunity (TOO) program, Large Program, etc.).
+Most importantly, the IDs of all ESO programs that provided data are assigned to the telbib record of the paper, including the program's observing mode (visitor or service mode) and type (normal program, Target of Opportunity (TOO) program, Large Program, etc.).
 For APEX and ALMA papers, we also take note of the project partner (ESO, Max-Planck, Onsala, Chile for APEX and Europe, North America, East Asia, and Chile in the case of ALMA).
 This allows us to retrieve from the telbib database papers based on data resulting from observing time from any APEX or ALMA partner as well as those papers that use ESO/Europe observing time. telbib statistics only include papers that used observations obtained during ESO/Europe time.

-The ESO policy on Publications with ESO Data asks authors to mention ESO program IDs in the footnote of their paper.
+The ESO data citation policy (Publications with ESO Data) asks authors to mention ESO program IDs in the footnote or an acknowledgement of their papers.
 All program IDs listed by authors are verified to eliminate possible typos and other mistakes.
-In case the authors do not mention the exact program IDs (or list only the most obvious ones while omitting ID for supporting data which were also used), we seek to determine them by querying the ESO observing schedule and the ESO archive for observing dates, instruments, and other information regarding the observations provided by the authors.
+In case the authors do not mention the exact program IDs (or list only the most obvious ones while omitting IDs for supporting data which were also used), we seek to determine them by querying the ESO observing schedule and the ESO archive for observing dates, instruments, and other information regarding the observations provided by the authors.

-For each paper, we note whether these are new observations (i.e., at least one of the authors has also been PI/CoI on the observing proposal), archival data (i.e., there is no overlap between authors and observer team), or a mix of both (when new as well as archival data were used).
+For each paper, we note whether these are PI (Principle Investigator) observations (i.e., at least one of the authors has also been PI/CoI on the observing proposal), archival data (i.e., there is no overlap between authors and observer team), or a mix of both (when PI as well as archival data were used).
 Papers that use so-called data products are tagged in such a way that credit is also given to the work and infrastructure provided by the ESO Science Archive.